Taking your medication as directed by your doctor is the first step in preventing psoriasis flare-ups.

 Try to resist the urge to scratch or rub your scalp during a flare-up.
 Doing so can cause bleeding, scabbing, and even hair loss.

 Avoid using shampoos containing fragrance and alcohol.
-These products can dry out the scalp, and worsen or even cause more flare-ups.
-When washing your hair, be gentle and avoid scratching or scrubbing the scalp.
+These products can dry out the scalp and worsen or even cause more flare-ups.
+When washing your hair, be gentle.
+Avoid scratching or scrubbing your scalp.

 A scale softener that contains salicylic acid can help soften and loosen patches of psoriasis plaque during a flare-up.

-Stress causes flare-ups because your body copes with stress through inflammation.
+Stress can cause flare-ups because your body copes with stress through inflammation.
 The immune systems of people with psoriasis release too many of the chemicals that are released during an infection or injury.

 Speak to your doctor if your psoriasis is causing you stress and anxiety.
 They may be able to offer suggestions for coping with stress.
-Or, they can refer you to a mental health professional, such as a psychologist or social worker.
+They can also refer you to a mental health professional, such as a psychologist or social worker.

-Researchers haven’t found a link confirming diet and psoriasis.
-However, evidence suggests that what you eat increases the risk of psoriasis and impacts how well those with psoriasis respond to treatment.
+Researchers haven’t found a link confirming diet to psoriasis.
+However, evidence suggests that what you eat might increase your risk for psoriasis and could affect how well your psoriasis responds to treatment.